Can Therapy Help My Depression And Lashing Out?

 In personal relationships, angry depression can lead to increased conflict with loved ones.
 A person struggling with this condition may experience heightened irritability and anger, causing disagreements and misunderstandings with friends and family.
 This can strain relationships, as those close to the individual may struggle to navigate the interactions.

 Additionally, social isolation can be another consequence of angry depression.
 The individual may withdraw from social activities and avoid interaction with others.
-This can lead to feelings of loneliness and create a vicious cycle that's often difficult to break, as disconnection from supportive relationships can intensify the depression.
+This can lead to loneliness and create a vicious cycle that's often difficult to break, as disconnection from supportive relationships can intensify the depression.

 Professional life